Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: System Model

-where $\delta$ is the regularization parameter, and $\hat{\textbf{h}}_{j}= ^T\in \mathbb{C}^{N_{\rm tx}M}$ is the linear minimum mean-squared error (LMMSE) channel estimate of the communication channel $\textbf{h}_{j}$, obtained as in \cite{wang2020uplink}\footnote{ We omit the explanations from this paper due to the space limitation.}.
+where $\delta$ is the regularization parameter, and $\hat{\textbf{h}}_{j}= ^T\in \mathbb{C}^{N_{\rm tx}M}$ is the LMMSE channel estimate of the communication channel $\textbf{h}_{j}$, obtained as in \cite{wang2020uplink}\footnote{ We omit the explanations from this paper due to the space limitation.}.
 If the number of UEs is larger than the number of mutually orthogonal pilot sequences, then each pilot sequence may be assigned to multiple UEs using the pilot assignment algorithm in \cite[Algorithm 4.1]{cell-free-book}.

 We aim to null the destructive interference from the sensing signal to the UEs by using the unit-norm ZF sensing precoding vector $\textbf{w}_{0} = \frac{\bar{\textbf{w}}_{0}}{\left \Vert \bar{\textbf{w}}_{0}\right \Vert}$, where